DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 }
 ```

+{inset-text}
 #### Providers should note:

 * The API will not allow withdrawals for participants who have not had a started declaration submitted against them.
 If a participant withdraws before a started declaration has been submitted, providers should inform their contract manager who can advise
 * DfE will only pay for participants who have had, at a minimum, a started declaration submitted against them
 * If a participant is withdrawn later in their training, DfE will pay providers for any declarations submitted where the declaration_date is before the date of the withdrawal
 * The amount DfE will pay depends on which milestones have been reached and declarations submitted before the participant withdraws.
 [View ECF schedules and milestone dates](LINK NEEDED)
+{/inset-text}

 ### Notify DfE a participant has changed their training schedule